 Current Term Ends: 2024

-Committees: Academic & Student Affairs (chair), Governance & Compensation/Assessment
+Committees: Academic & Student Affairs (co-chair), Philanthropy & Engagement

 When you ask Jack Dembow why he wants to serve on the Ithaca College Board of Trustees, he gets right to the heart of it.